Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh isn't the man he used to be.
-He's even better.
+Only Expendables 2 earned its title as an All Star Movie, and that was merely by the introduction of Jayesh.

-Updated on: [18/1/2025]
+Updated on: [19/1/2025]
 <!-- #jokeEnd -->